Ethics & Regulation Core

 Bio

-Julie Lima, PhD, MPH, is the Center for Gerontology and Health Care Research within the Brown University School of Public Health’s expert on data compliance and human subjects research regulatory matters and is a member of Brown University’s Human Research Advisory Group (BhRAG).
+Julie Lima, PhD, MPH, is an expert in data compliance and human subjects research regulatory matters.
 As a health services researcher, Dr. Lima has hands-on experience working with both survey and administrative data and has collaborated with national leaders in the areas of unmet need for care for people living with functional limitations in the community; quality of care at the end of life; culture change practices in the nursing homes; and post-acute care among Medicare beneficiaries.

 Link to London, Alex John profile page.